The ultimate 3-week India itinerary: Exploring the best of India

 DAY 3 | DELHI TO AGRA ON THE FAMOUS SHATABDI EXPRESS

-After arriving into Agra in the morning, stay out of the intense Agra heat until the afternoon, at which point we suggest visiting the following sights:
+After arriving in Agra in the morning, stay out of the intense Agra heat until the afternoon, at which point we suggest visiting the following sights:

 TOMB OF ITMAD-UD-DAULA (BABY TAJ)